arkoannuk/arko-chat/README.md

 This project is a simple chat room app, where users can register, log in, and exchange messages in real time.

 ## Purpose
-I build this project to see how Firebase can be integrated with the Vue.js framework.
+I built this project to see how Firebase can be integrated with the Vue.js framework.
 By incorporating Firebase Authentication and Firestore, I got to create a real-time interactive application with secure user management and dynamic data synchronization capabilities.
 It also helped me solidify fundemental Vue concepts such as data binding, directives, and life cycle hooks.

 ## Features
 - User authentication and authorization with Firebase Authentication